The Pope's perilous mission to Egypt

 But Francis will not linger long in Egypt.
 He will arrive in Cairo on Friday morning and leave Saturday afternoon.
 In the hours between, he plans to meet with President Abdel Fattah el-Sisi, attend a peace conference with Muslim and Orthodox Christian leaders, meet with the head of the Coptic Orthodox Church, celebrate Mass in Cairo and visit Egypt's small Catholic community.

-In a video released this week, the Pope said he hopes Egyptians will view him as a "messenger of peace" and pilgrim traveling to the land that, according to the Bible, gave refuge to the infant Jesus and his parents.
+In a video released this week, the Pope said he hopes Egyptians will view him as a "messenger of peace" and a pilgrim traveling to the land that, according to the Bible, gave refuge to the infant Jesus and his parents.

 That history will provide the Pope an opportunity to plead, again, for nations to open their borders to migrants fleeing violence in the Middle East, a stance that puts him at odds with populists in the United States and Europe.